-In order to help teachers facilitate international learning and prepare students for the Challenge, WAC provides extensive support materials.
-The following WAC resources will be available by December 16, 2015:
+In order to help teachers facilitate international learning and prepare students for the Challenge, WAC provides extensive support materials, linked below:

-WAC Teacher Overview: complete with timeline checklists, tentative event day schedule, and Smart Village research briefs.
+WAC Teacher Packet: complete with timeline checklists, tentative event day schedule, and planning guide for WAC 2017/2018.

 WAC Activities Guide: providing WAC related activities to spark learning for students, prepare mentors, and aid teachers with lesson plans and curriculum.